Home » Recipes » Guinness Gravy

 Guinness gravy, like most homemade brown gravy, can be refrigerated for 3 – 5 days in an airtight container.
 Preheat it in the microwave or stovetop, whisking occasionally to ensure it heats evenly and remove any lumps that may have formed.

-If needed, you can freeze this gravy in a freezer safe container for up to six months.
+If needed, you can freeze this gravy in a freezer-safe container for up to six months.

-If you like this recipe, please give it a FIVE STAR rating and share it on your favorite social channel!
+If you like this recipe, please give it a FIVE-STAR rating, leave a comment, and share it on your favorite social channel!

 A plate of mashed potatoes smothered with Guinness Gravy on a white plate.

-4.6 stars (5 ratings)
+4.8 stars (11 ratings)

 prep: 5 minutes